Tryfonm/spark-docker-scalable/README.md

 ```shell
 docker-compose up --scale spark-worker=<number_of_workers>
 ```

-Accessing Web Interfaces:
+### Accessing Web Interfaces:
 Spark History Server:
     Access the Spark History Server UI at http://localhost:18080 to monitor the history of completed Spark applications.

 Spark UI:
     During the runtime of a submitted Spark job, you can access the Spark UI at http://localhost:4040 to monitor the progress and details of the Spark application.

-Getting Started:

-    Clone this repository to your local machine.
-    Modify the docker-compose.yml file to suit your specific requirements.
-    Build and launch the Spark cluster with the desired number of workers.
-    Submit your Spark applications to the cluster.

 Example Spark Job:
 The docker-compose.yml file includes a spark-app container that runs an example Spark job.
 You can replace this with your own Spark application or modify it to meet your needs.